Cruedy/HMCClinicNeRFApp/README.new.md

 ### Bounding Box State Machine View

 `BoundingBoxSMView.swift`, its related files `BoundingBoxSMView-*.swift`, and the `BoundingBoxSMView.swift` contains all the user-facing code for placing and editing the bounding box.
 The UI consists of three states -- `IdentifyFloor`, `InputDimensions`, and `PlaceBox`.
 Each state will render within the `BoundingBoxSMView` their own view `IdentifyFloorView`, `InputDimensionsView`, and `PlaceBoxView`.
 To switch between views, change `BoundingBoxSMView.content` to one of the states.
 For example, to rendering `IdentityFloor`, do `BoundingBoxSMView.content = BoundingBoxPlacementStates.IdentifyFloor`.
+Note that it is a complicated section and uses a lot of helper functions in `BoundingBox.swift` and `ARViewModel.swift`.
+We recommend skimming the [Bounding Box section](#the-bounding-box) before continuing.

 The states are rendered in the order of `IdentifyFloor` -> `InputDimensions` -> `PlaceBox`:

 #### State: `IdentifyFloor`

-The goal of this state is to allow the user to place the bounding box on the same surface as the object they are capturing.
+The goal of this state is to allow the user to place the Bounding Box on the same surface as the object they are capturing.
 The behavior related to this state is implemented in `BoundingBoxSMView.swift` and `BoundingBoxSM-IdentifyFloor.swift`.

 In `BoundingBoxSMView.swift`, there exists a tap gesture recognizer (`.onTapGesture`).
-When the user taps on the screen and the app is in `IdentifyFloor` state, we call the `viewModel.findFloorHeight(at: location, frame: frame)` and `viewModel.raycast_bounding_box_center(at:location, frame: frame)`.
-Within `BoundingBoxSM-IdentityFloor`, only logic to initially rendering the bounding box (`init` function) and some instructions to the user.
+When the user taps on the screen and the app is in `IdentifyFloor` state, the app calls `viewModel.findFloorHeight(at: location, frame: frame)` and `viewModel.raycast_bounding_box_center(at:location, frame: frame)`.
+A more indepth discussion of these functions can be found [in the Raycasting Section](#raycasting).

+Within `BoundingBoxSM-IdentityFloor`, only logic to initially render the Bounding Box in the `init` function and provide textual instructions to the user.

 #### State: `InputDimensions`